About Richard Harding

 - Certificate in Plant-based Nutrition – e Cornell University

 - Certificate IV in Food Coaching

-- BSc – Chemistry, Mathematics (Pure & Applied), Information Technology (Sydney University)
+- BSc – Chemistry, Mathematics (Pure & Applied), Information Technology (University of Sydney)

 - Certificate IV in Training and Assessment